First-order and interior-point methods for entanglement detection: Introduction

 \section{Introduction}

-Quantum entanglement is a cornerstone of modern quantum technologies, enabling computational capabilities that are fundamentally unattainable by classical systems~\cite{HorodeckiHorodeckiEA09}.
-Beyond computation, entanglement is vital for quantum communication protocols, quantum cryptography, and quantum error correction, making its detection and characterization essential for both foundational research and practical applications in quantum information science.
-Despite its centrality, entanglement detection remains a profound challenge, particularly as quantum systems scale in size and complexity~\cite{OtfriedGeza09}.
-Although the theoretical generation of entangled states is reasonably well understood, reliably detecting entanglement in large, noisy, or high-dimensional systems is fraught with difficulties.
-The crux of the problem lies in characterizing the set of separable~(un-entangled) states and in the exponential growth of the Hilbert space with system size, which renders brute-force characterization infeasible.
-Thus, scalable and efficient entanglement detection is a critical open problem in quantum information science.
+Quantum entanglement is a cornerstone of modern quantum technologies that include quantum computation, communication, cryptography, and sensing~\cite{HorodeckiEA09}.
+Detection and characterization of entanglement are essential for both foundational research and practical applications in quantum information science (QIS); however, entanglement detection remains a profound challenge, especially in large, noisy, or high-dimensional systems~\cite{OtfriedGeza09, SiddhuTayur22}.
+The crux of this entanglement detection problem lies in characterizing the convex set of separable~(un-entangled) states, {\tt Sep}, and in the exponential growth of the Hilbert space.

-To address these challenges, the quantum information community has turned to computational methods based on semidefinite programming (SDP) hierarchies~\cite{DohertyParriloEA04, EisertEA04, DPS05, Ioannou07}.
-SDP provides a powerful framework for convex optimization over the set of quantum states, and hierarchies of SDP relaxations have become a central tool for approximating the intractable set of separable states.
-These hierarchies are particularly valuable because each level of the SDP hierarchy corresponds to, in theory, a tractable convex optimization problem, allowing for systematic improvements in detection power at the cost of increased computational resources.
-In general, for each level of the hierarchy an SDP checks a sufficient condition for a state to be separable.
-If a state fails at any level, it is entangled, and an explicit entanglement witness can be constructed from the dual SDP.
-If a state passes the test, one may seek to bound the state's distance from the set of separable states.
+To address these challenges, the QIS community has turned to convex optimization methods based on semidefinite programming (SDP) relaxations of the intractable set of separable states~\cite{DohertyParriloEA04, EisertEA04, HarrowEA17}.
+An increasingly tight sequence of SDP relaxations that converges to {\tt Sep} is called a {\em complete} SDP {\em hierarchy}.
+Explicit examples of these hierarchies come from foundational work of Doherty-Parrilo-Spedalieri (DPS)~\cite{DohertyParriloEA04} which contains two complete hierarchies, EXT and its tighter version DPS.
+Both are connected to the broader family of sum-of-squares (SOS) hierarchies \blue{and the method of moments}~\cite{FangFawzi20}, such as the Lasserre/Parrilo hierarchy~\cite{Lasserre01, Parrilo2003}. \blue{Indeed, as detailed in~\cite{gribling2022bounding}, the DPS hierarchy can also be derived via the method of moments.} Complete SDP hierarchies provide a systematic way to detect entanglement at the cost of increased computational resources in the following way.
+At each level $k$ of the hierarchy an SDP tests a \blue{necessary} condition for a state to be separable~(increasing $k$ generally increases the SDP's computational complexity).
+While a separable state passes the test for all levels $k$, an entangled state must fail at some level $k$ and then an explicit entanglement witness can be constructed from the dual SDP.